danyramirezg/docker_wordPress/README.md

 4. Example: "IPAddress": "172.19.0.3"

-5. Run the IPAddress in your browser
+5. Run the IPAddress number in your browser

 6. You're all set!